Originally posted: 8/02/2020

 “I will make an everlasting covenant with them that I will not turn away from them, to do them good; and I will put the fear of Me in their hearts so that they will not turn away from Me,” (Jeremiah 32:40).

 May we never trust our own Calculations for this life.
-We will never fully understand everything about our God, but in faith we can know Him and trust His Word that reveals how He Turns to the Contrary by His lovingkindness, justice and righteousness.
+Though it is true that in this life we will never fully understand everything about our God, in faith we can know that His Word is True and we can trust what He has revealed about Himself: He is the One Who Turns Calculations to the Contrary by His lovingkindness, justice and righteousness.

 Thus says the Lord, “Let not a wise man boast of his wisdom, and let not the mighty man boast of his might, let not a rich man boast of his riches; 24 but let him who boasts boast of this, that he understands and knows Me, that I am the Lord who exercises lovingkindness, justice and righteousness on earth; for I delight in these things,” declares the Lord, (Jeremiah 9:24).